IvanFuentesR/fastaicourse/readme.md

 pip install fastai
 ```

+# Run
-After that you can run the project with:
+After you install the required packages you can run the project with:

 ```
 python components.py